heygleeson/Yadda/Spec.md

 ### Options

-_Options_ are the means by which Yarn can present dialogue choices to the game and much as with flow control are an element that spans multiple lines.
+_Options_ are the means by which ChatterScript can present dialogue choices to the game and much as with flow control are an element that spans multiple lines.
 Options are comprised of one or more option lines.
 An _option line_ represents a single choice in an option, and are comprised of three parts: the keyword, the dialogue, the conditional in that order.